Driftfusion: An open source code for simulating ordered semiconductor devices with mixed ionic-electronic conducting materials in one-dimension: System architecture and how to use

 \subsection{Calculating outputs: \texttt{dfana}}

 \texttt{dfana} is a collection of functions (methods) that enable the user to calculate outputs such as carrier currents, quasi-Fermi levels, recombination rates etc. from the solution matrix \texttt{u}, the parameters object \texttt{par} and the specified physical models.
-The use of a class in this instance enables the package syntax \texttt{dfana.my$\_$calculation(sol)} to be used.
+The use of a class in this instance enables the package syntax \texttt{dfana.my\_calculation(sol)} to be used.
 For example the command:

-outputs the individual carrier drift and diffusion fluxes and currents as two dimensional matrices which are elements of the structures \texttt{jdd} and \texttt{Jdd} respectively.\footnote{Please note that due to the recalculation method the drift and diffusion currents presently do not cancel correctly - see \SI\ Section \ref{ssec:known_issues_dd_currents} for further details.} Many other examples of how \texttt{dfana} methods can be used to calculate outputs are given in the highlighted boxes of Section \ref{sec:theory}.
-The full list of available analysis methods can be obtained, and easily navigated to, by selecting the code in the \texttt{MATLAB} Current Folder window and opening the functions browser sub-window (see \SI , Figure \ref{fig:Folder_browser}).
+outputs a two dimensional matrix containing the space charge density as function of time and position.
+Many other examples of how \texttt{dfana} methods can be used to calculate outputs are given in the highlighted boxes of Section \ref{sec:theory}.
+The full list of the available analysis methods can be viewed and easily navigated by selecting the \texttt{dfana.m} in the \texttt{Current Folder} window and opening the functions browser sub-window.

-Users should note that, due to the computational cost of calling functions external to \texttt{df} with \texttt{pdepe}, the physical model described in the Equation Editor \textit{is not coupled} to that used in the analysis functions.
-Users should take great care, therefore, when adapting the physics of the simulation to ensure that the model described in \texttt{dfana} is consistent with that in \texttt{df} (see Supplemental Information, Section \ref{ssec:adapting_analysis_functions} for further discussion).